sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 #### Initialize the JDBC client

-In Vert.x-JDBC, we get a SQL connection from `JDBCClient` object; So let's see how to create a JDBCClient instance.
+In Vert.x-JDBC, we get a database connection from `JDBCClient` object; So let's see how to create a `JDBCClient` instance.

 Create `JdbcTodoService` class in `io.vertx.blueprint.todolist.service` package and write: